Code generation based on custom templates

 Code generation for blocks

 Custom templates can be used to generate code for blocks of Engee models.
-After adding the template to the path, click the "Generate Code" button .
+After adding the template to the path, click on the "Generate Code" button .
 In the results folder you will find the generated file in the selected language.

 If the template is in a folder (any directory other than /user ), you need to add it to path.
 To do this, select the folder with the template, right-click on it and add it to the path.
 Once added, the folder will be displayed with a blue icon ![]() |